A Framework for Inference Inspired by Human Memory Mechanisms: Method

 \subsection{Global Shared Dual-Level Memory}

 This section provides a detailed exposition of the proposed dual-layer memory module and the internal and external communication mechanisms utilized for its update, as illustrated in Fig.~\ref{memory_update}.
-We posit that the memory module should be globally shared, including the working memory \(M_w\), which temporarily stores and processes information required for the current task, and the long-term memory \(M_l\), which persistently stores knowledge and experiences.
-We opt for \(M_w \in \mathbb{R}^{N \times D_m}\) as a form of WM, which is indexed based on \(m_i\) slot.
+We posit that the memory module should be globally shared, including working memory \(M_w\), which temporarily stores and processes information required for the current task, and long-term memory \(M_l\) for the encoding of higher-order relational knowledge and experiences primarily in its declarative/relational memory.
+We opt for \(M_w \in \mathbb{R}^{N \times D_m}\) as a form of WM indexed based on \(m_i\) slot.
 Here, \(N\) is the number of slots, each with a dimension of \(D_m\).
 While the LTM is represented as a $3D$ structure \(M_l \in \mathbb{R}^{C \times N \times D_m}\), with \(C\) denoting memory fragments, which is biologically plausible~\citep{marr1991theory}.